 “I disagree,” the Treasurer, Sean Thomas, spoke up, his brow furrowed.

 “Same,” Clooney spoke up, his dark brow furrowed as he looked at Gwen, then at Isolde.
-“The Equinox riot was a spur-of-the-moment tragedy.
-But mass-produced magical letters invading common rooms?
+“The Equinox riot was rough, but it was spur-of-the-moment.
+That’s nothing compared to mass-produced magical letters invading common rooms.
 This Council is a joke if we don’t condemn that.
 Ignoring it just because an Ink did it?
 We aren’t protecting Cairn-Gait’s legacy—we’re letting it rot from the inside.”

 Alistair’s amused expression faltered.
-He saw the shift in the room, the way the middle ranks were swaying toward Gwen’s logic.
+He recognized the shift in the room, felt the sway toward Gwen’s logic.
 He was a politician first; he knew when to compromise to save the larger play.

 What is right for the legacy, he had said.
 But his eyes said: Protect the Circle.
 Protect your own.
 Gwen gathered her things, her heart a steady drumbeat.
 She didn’t care about protecting a tainted Circle.
 She knew the legacy by heart, and she would hunt down the traitor who abused its words.